Midi

 • Bacterial Vaginosis.
 Another condition to have on your radar is bacterial vaginosis (BV).
 This is an imbalance between good and bad bacteria in the vagina.
 When “bad” bacteria proliferate and take over, you can be stuck with unusual discharge with a fishy odor, burning during urination, and irritation and itching.
 Changes in estrogen affect the “good” bacteria in our vaginas, and women are at risk for BV throughout the postmenopausal years and are sexually active, according to a 2022 study.
 Using a vaginal estrogen cream can help bring back a healthy vaginal microbiome and relieve symptoms.

-Skin irritation and allergic reactions
+Skin irritation & allergic reactions

 Ever heard an OB/GYN say the vagina is like a “self-cleaning oven”?
 That’s in reference to the fact that your vagina typically maintains a balance in its microflora, but other factors, like hormonal fluctuations or washing with an irritating soap, can disrupt the vagina’s pH.
 When that happens, you may feel itchy.
 Dyes and fragrances in personal care products are another common source of skin irritation and itchiness, as well as vulvar dermatitis (a type of allergic reaction).
 Another culprit?
 Sitting too long in damp workout clothing or a wet swimsuit.